babelfish-for-postgresql/babelfish_project_website/_includes/releases/babelfish-2.2.0.md

 - Collation updates: support for multi-byte client encodings other than `UTF-16` for `VARCHAR(n)`
 - Support for the `@@LANGUAGE` variable with constant value `us_english`
 - Support for join hints and query hints.
-- Old-style function calls with `::` preceding the function name, are now supported.
+- Support for old-style function calls with `::` preceding the function name.
 - `SET NO_BROWSETABLE {ON|OFF}` is now subject to the `escape_hatch_session_settings` escape hatch, so no error will be raised when set to `ignored`.
 - `SET PARSEONLY {ON|OFF}` is now supported.
 Previously this would raise an error unless the `escape_hatch_session_settings` escape hatch was set to `ignored`.
 - For the `bcp` utility, the `-E` flag (for identity columns) and the `-b` flag (for batching inserts) are now supported.